cpq/bare-metal-programming-guide/README.md

 ### Linker script

-Create a minimal linker script `link.ld`, and copy-paste contents from [step-0-minimal/link.ld](step-0-minimal/link.ld).
+Create a file `link.ld`, and copy-paste contents from [step-0-minimal/link.ld](step-0-minimal/link.ld).
 Below is the explanation:

 ```